sensorlabio/sensorlabio-javascript-sdk/doc/source/howto/sensors/list.rst

     - `count` - amount of sensors
     - `sensors` - an array of sensors on this page.
 This is an array of `Sensor` models objects.

+Parameters of `Sensor`:

+    - `id` - id in the database.
+    - `uniqueid` - uniqueid parameter.
+    - `imei` - Sensor's imei.
+    - `name` - Sensor's name.
+    - `batteryCharge` - Sensor's battery charge in percent.
+    - `isBatteryCharging` - Indicates if battery is charging or not.
+    - `isOnline` - Indicates if sensor is online and sending data or not.

 You can provide `options` as an object with this parameters:

     - `page` - by default will 1.